 - A tired or worn-out look

-Surgeons usually remove or reposition fat and tighten the skin gently, giving your under-eye area a cleaner, more youthful appearance.
+Surgeons usually remove or reposition fat and gently tighten the skin, giving your under-eye area a cleaner, more youthful appearance.

-Are There Any Side Effects or Risks with Upper and Lower Blepharoplasty Procedure?
+Side Effects and Risks of Upper vs. Lower Blepharoplasty

-Blepharoplasty (eyelid surgery) is usually safe, especially when done by a good surgeon.
+Blepharoplasty is usually safe, especially when done by a good surgeon.
 But like any surgery, there can be some side effects.
-Most are temporary and nothing to worry about—but it’s still good to know what to expect.
+Most are temporary and nothing to worry about, but it’s still good to know what to expect.

 What Can Happen After Upper Eyelid Surgery?